 I joined J A Kemp’s Biotechnology and Life Sciences Group in October 2014.
 I remember working on real cases on my first day, which was daunting initially.
 However, it is amazing how much you can learn by just doing the job.
-Since then, I have been involved in prosecuting patent applications not only in the UK and Europe, but also worldwide.
+As I have progressed through my career, I have also had increasing responsibility.
+I have been involved in prosecuting patent applications not only in the UK and Europe, but also worldwide.
 I have handled work for different clients, ranging from start-ups, SMEs and universities to multinational biotechnology and pharmaceutical companies.
 The cases that I have worked on span a wide variety of different technology areas, such as antibodies and biologics, vaccines, plant sciences and medical devices, to name a few.
 There is always something new sitting on my desk that presents a different challenge, so I am pretty much guaranteed to never get bored!
 I also find it very exciting to follow the progress of a case that I have contributed to, knowing that everything I have done is making a real-world impact.

 "When I was exploring career options in my final year at university, I went to J A Kemp for an interview and was immediately 'sold' on the profession because of its unique mix of science, law and business skills.
 The interviewing partners tested my technical reasoning powers with some tough questions, but it was clear from the outset that they also wanted people with the drive and personal qualities to go on to win and retain clients for the firm.